Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: EXPERIMENTS

 \subsection{Initial Training}

-\textbf{Training Dataset} We collect 280K molecular SMILES-text pairs from PubChem website and follow the MoleculeSTM's \citep{liu2023multi} pipeline to construct the dataset.
-Subsequently, we combine pairs with the same PubChem ID, resulting in 243K unique pairs.
-Textual descriptions with fewer than 18 characters are filtered out, and to prevent data leakage, we remove duplicates from the datasets used in downstream tasks.
-This process result in a high-quality, leak-free dataset of 51,340 pairs.
-We then train the Atomas on this refined dataset and evaluate its performance in the zero-shot setting and fine-tune it for various downstream tasks.
-The details of dataset construction and statistics are provided in \Cref{Initial Training Dataset Construction}.

-\textbf{Training Details} We train the model on 8 NVIDIA Tesla A100-SXM4-40GB GPUs using a batch size of 16 SMILES-text pairs, no weight decay, and the learning rate is set to $1e{-4}$.
-The momentum parameter $\alpha$ for updating the momentum model is set to 0.995, and the size of the queue $\displaystyle \mQ$ used for global SMILES-text pair contrastive learning is set to 13200.
-The label smooth weight $\beta$ is set to 0.4.
-More implementation details are provided in \Cref{Initial Training Details}.
+\textbf{Dataset and Training Details:} We follow the MoleculeSTM's pipeline \citep{liu2023multi} to collect molecular SMILES-text pairs from PubChem website.
+Pairs with the same PubChem ID and descriptions shorter than 18 characters are merged, and duplicates are removed from the downstream task datasets to prevent data leakage.
+This process results in a high-quality dataset of 51,340 unique pairs, which is used for the initial training phase.
+Dataset details and statistics are provided in \Cref{Appendix: Data Details}.
+The model is trained on 8 NVIDIA Tesla A100-SXM4-40GB GPUs using a batch size of 16 SMILES-text pairs, no weight decay, and the learning rate is set to $1e{-4}$.
+More implementation details are provided in \Cref{Appendix: Initial Training Details}.